Monotone Lagrangians in cotangent bundles of spheres: Introduction

 for any pair of objects $L,L'$.
-Take the subcategory $\F \subset \W$ (denoted as $\F^{\Z/2\Z}_{\mon}(Y;\K)$ in Section \ref{S:W}) that does not include the object $F$, but only compact Lagrangians.
-Given such an object $L$ of this subcategory (where we suppress the additional data of local systems or bounding cochains), $HW^*(F,L;\K) = HF^*(F,L;\K)$ is a finite dimensional $\K$-vector space, so $Y$ restricts to a cohomologically full and faithful embedding
+See Proposition \ref{C:Yoneda ff} below for more details.
+Take the subcategory $\F \subset \W$ (denoted as $\F^{\Z/2\Z}_{\mon}(Y;\K)$ in Section \ref{S:W}) that does not include the object $F$, but only compact monotone Lagrangians.
+Given an object $L$ of this subcategory (where we suppress the additional data of local systems or bounding cochains), $HW^*(F,L;\K) = HF^*(F,L;\K)$ is a finite dimensional $\K$-vector space, so $Y$ restricts to a cohomologically full and faithful embedding